HanYolo55/windows-liquifier/README.md

 ## Installation

-The Windows Liquifier is intended to be downloaded as an .iso file, so the user can easily burn the image onto a USB flash drive (recommended), a DVD (maybe), or onto a hard drive (unlikely).
+The Windows Liquifier is intended to be downloaded as an .img file, so the user can easily burn the image onto a USB flash drive (recommended), a DVD (maybe), or onto a hard drive (unlikely).

 **Requirements:**
  - Access to a Windows computer